Table of Contents

 The Significance of the Surface Mount Process

 The Surface Mount Process has become the industry standard for electronics manufacturing due to its numerous advantages.
-It allows for smaller and lighter electronic devices, which is especially important in applications like smartphones, laptops, and wearables.
+It allows for smaller and lighter electronic devices, which is especially important in applications like smartphones, laptop, and wearables.
 SMT also improves manufacturing efficiency by automating many assembly steps, reducing labor costs, and increasing production throughput.

 Conclusion